 He has a First Class Honours degree and Masters in Petroleum Engineering as well tertiary education in Economics and Arabic.
 His publications have revolved around Iraq’s downstream capacity, the country’s water situation and the progress of the Common Seawater Supply Project (CSSP) project.
 He is currently working alongside professionals from Magic Circle law firms analysing Iraq’s current oil and gas legal framework.

-He has worked for the International Energy Agency (IEA) and various international oil companies and is the managing director of Iraq Energy Institute (IEI) in Baghdad, where he conducts research on Iraq’s and Iraqi Kurdistan's energy sectors, water challenges, economy, and politics.
+He has worked for the International Energy Agency (IEA) and various international oil companies and is the managing director of Iraq Energy Institute (IEI) in Baghdad, where he leads research programmes on Iraq’s and Iraqi Kurdistan's energy sectors, water challenges, economy, and politics.
 He is currently studying prospects of joint economic diversification in the northern region of the Persian Gulf, and has written on the impact of Beijing’s Belt & Road Initiative (BRI) on Middle Eastern port politics, oil rentiership in the GCC, OPEC’s oil market balancing measures, Venezuela’s economic woes, and the prospects of Russian energy exports diversification.

 Mr. Al-Maleki holds a master’s degree in Energy Economics & Management from Institut Francais Du Petrole and is a scholar at SciencesPo in Paris.